I did lots of things in 2012 and the 2013 schedule is crammed with new stuff. Here’s the last gasp before the apocalypse!

 Dashkin was in “development hell” for almost a year.
 My own excitement and confidence in the game were dissipating.
 Sean couldn’t even look at it without feeling sick because it had grown larger and messier, far beyond what it was originally designed for, with many new features tacked on.
 The .fla was unstable, slow and ►►

-Dashkin Progress Last month, Dashkin was put on hold in an effort to continue getting those Kickstarter rewards out.
+Dashkin Progress * Last month, Dashkin was put on hold in an effort to continue getting those Kickstarter rewards out.
 Earlier this week however, we made some more progress on the game itself.
-I know I’m being too hard on poor old Bitey, but for some time I’ve been concerned that it feels somewhat repetitive.
-So ►►
+I know I’m being too hard on poor old Bitey, but for some time I’ve been ►►

 Dashkin is coming along.
 When I return from my little adventure we’ll apply some finishing touches and get the beta out there for testing.
 In the meantime, here are our Kickstarter backer credits.
 If you’re one of these people, check to see that we’ve spelled you correctly.
 If there’s any problem, please drop us a ►►

 The purpose of the following video was to inform my YouTube subscribers of the Dashkin Kickstarter project and answer some questions.
 That was 24 hours ago.
 The funding was sitting on 46%.
 Now, at the time of this writing, Dashkin is 78% funded on Kickstarter. update July 31: we have reached and exceeded our funding ►►

 Since we embarked on this quest in November 2010, our BIGGEST step towards a release was taken today.
 Sean and I launched a Kickstarter campaign for Dashkin!
 If you don’t already know, Kickstarter is a site through which ordinary folks like you and I can pledge a few dollars to help fund an artistic project.
 It’s ►►

 The Dashkin intro cinematic is finally here!
 Music by Lee Miller.
 Narration by Raymond Coyle.